Books of Swords: Related books

 The Book of Swords series is also linked to the Empire of the East series, which is set in the same universe and presents the backstory to the series.
 The first three works in the Empire of the East series predate the Book of Swords series (The Broken Lands (1968), The Black Mountains (1971), and Changeling Earth (1973), also titled Ardneh's World), with the fourth Empire of the East book, Ardneh's Sword (2006), returning to the universe long after the Book of Swords series was complete.

 Composition

 Saberhagen wrote the first books in the series in the 1980s with the intention of developing them into a video game.
 Although some preliminary code and art was developed, the project was deemed technologically infeasible.

 Premise

-The Book of Swords series blends science fiction and fantasy, combining fantastical settings with the kind of logic-puzzle plots common to science fiction.
+The Book of Swords series blends science fiction and fantasy, combining fantastical settings with logic-puzzle plots based on science fiction.

 Setting

 The books are set far into the future.
 Approximately 50,000 years before the story, sometime during the third millennium, mankind was almost driven to extinction by a global apocalypse brought on by a nuclear World War prior to the events in Empire of the East.
 The role of post-apocalyptic technology in creating a magical mythological society echoes Saberhagen's Berserker series.
 An intelligent supercomputer, ARDNEH (which was formerly part of an American nuclear response system), initiated a physical change to the structure of the world.
 Unintentionally combined with a similar system on the other side of the world, this change negated the effects of atomic weaponry and most other forms of high technology, and introduced other side effects, such as the creation of magic, gods, and demons.
 ARDNEH then continued to stabilize and sustain humanity through the ensuing Dark Ages.
 ARDNEH was destroyed millennia before the events of the series, as chronicled in Saberhagen's Empire of the East series.
 By the time the events recorded in The Books of the Swords occur, ARDNEH has passed into legend, worshiped as a benevolent god.

 The gods of the Swords universe are based on various mythological deities, with most coming from the Greco-Roman and Hindu pantheons.
 They are elements of human hope and imagination that were made real approximately one thousand years after the destruction of ARDNEH, when a group of humans donned Mark VII suits created by ARDNEH and a djinn as a possible defense against demons.
 The gods, having become bored with mankind, created Twelve Swords of Power, and scattered them throughout the world, as a grand game of survival of the fittest to be played out on earth.